tmulle/quarkus-grpc-import-test/README.md

-# grpc-import-test
+# grpc-import-test:protobuf-maven-plugin

-This project is used to demonstrate that there might be a problem with the built in gRPC compiler in Quarkus and how it handles *.proto files in subdirectories.
+This project is used to demonstrate that there might be a problem with the `protobuf-maven-plugin` in Quarkus and how it handles *.proto files in subdirectories.

 This is a sample setup based on a real world scenario at our company since I couldn't post the real setup.